 Group on earth Observations (GEO)

 The Global Earth Observation System of Systems (GEOSS) is a set of coordinated, independent Earth observation, information and processing systems that interact and provide access to diverse information for a broad range of users in both public and private sectors.
-It aims to construct a global public infrastructure for Earth observations consisting in a flexible and distributed network of systems and content providers.
-The distinctive aspect of this system is that GEOSS links earth observation systems from 96 countries and the EU.
-GEOSS thus created an initiative where a high number of data providers place their data.
+The main goal of the GEOS system is to introduce a global public infrastructure for Earth observations, which will be consisted of a wide and flexible network of different systems and content providers.
+The key advantage of this system is that it links earth observation systems from 96 different countries and the EU and enables to a wide range of data providers share their data.

 CIARD RING